 SKATS staff are employees of the Mid-Willamette Valley Council of Governments located in downtown Salem, Oregon.
 SKATS staff are primarily responsible for the first six programs described in this UPWP.
 SAMTD staff are primarily responsible for transit planning in section VII of the UPWP with oversight by SKATS staff for the Federal Transit Administration (FTA) Section 5303 funds that are used.
-An ODOT Region 2 planner provides coordination on the intergovernmental agreement (IGA) between the MPO and ODOT that funds the UPWP.
+An ODOT Region 2 planner provides coordination on the intergovernmental agreement (IGA) between the MPO and ODOT that funds the UPWP, monitoring work outlined under this UPWP and approving invoices for payment.